 Figure 3.
 Exploration and formalization of surprising multi-gene knockout phenotypes.

-A A linear landscape of resistance to benomyl, mitoxantrone, and fluconazole in amongst 5-gene groups.
+A A linear landscape of resistance to benomyl, mitoxantrone, and valinomycin in amongst 5-gene groups.
 The 5-gene genotype of each group is indicated by the legend.
 Groups are arranged on the x-axis by the number of knockouts (with jitter added to improve clarity), and the y-axis by average drug resistance.
 Groups separated by a single additional knockout are connected by lines.
 Solid lines indicate significant differences in resistance (Bonferroni-adjusted p < 0.05, Mann-Whitney U test), otherwise dashed lines are used.
 Linear landscapes for all pools are drawn in Figure S7.

-B Distribution of fluconazole resistance amongst all ybt1∆, yor1∆, snq2∆, ycf1∆, and pdr5∆ knockout groups.
+B Distribution of valinomycin resistance amongst all ybt1∆, yor1∆, snq2∆, ycf1∆, and pdr5∆ knockout groups.
 Group genotype is indicated for each line using the same legend as in A).
 All pdr5∆ groups (dark blue) are paired with their corresponding PDR5+ equivalent (grey).

 C A linear model was used to formally determine significant gene knockout and genetic interaction effects mediating resistance to the tested drugs (see Methods).
-Linear model terms which were significant (Bonferroni adjusted p < 0.05) in a given drug are coloured according the legend on the left.
-Other terms are coloured in grey. ε terms represent n-way interactions (see Methods).
-Coefficents are sorted by term complexity.
+Linear model terms which were significant (Bonferroni adjusted p < 0.05) in a given drug are coloured according the legend on the right.
+Maximum and minimum scale values are determined by the median absolute deviation of the log(resistance) in that drug.
+Non-significant terms are coloured in grey. ε terms represent n-way interactions (see Methods).
+Coefficients are sorted by term complexity.
 Term complexity is also indicated by the grey colour scale on the top of the heatmap.

 Figure 4.
 Modeling and interpreting a complex genetic landscape.